Introduction

 Will SMS Say Delivered If Blocked?

-Like iMessage, sending an SMS to someone who has blocked you may still show as ‘Delivered’ on your device.
-The carrier generates SMS delivery reports, not the recipient’s phone.
-It’s important to note that delivery reports for SMS are not always accurate or available, depending on your page and device.
+Similar to iMessage, when you send an SMS to someone who has blocked you, it may still show as ‘Delivered’ on your device.
+This is because the carrier generates SMS delivery reports, not the recipient’s phone.
+Keep in mind that SMS delivery reports are not always accurate or available, depending on your phone and device.

 Signs That You Might Be Blocked